compendio/goldbug-manual/README.md

 ### 5.4 Connect a neighbor with the IP address

 Upon initial activation, the IP address of the Project Chat Server is automatically added as a neighbor.
 This serves as a temporary chat server through which the user can chat with his friends test-wise until a separate connection node has been created on a web server or at home (or two users connect directly to each other).
-The test server will not last, so far, users will need to first set up a server themselves before they can connect two clients.
+The test server will not last forever, so far, users will need to first set up a server themselves before they can connect two clients.

 Up to now, the user has been connected to a chat server directly after activation of the kernel by the previous test server.
 If the user would like to add another, the tab "Connect neighbor" must be used.
-Here is an input field for the IP address of the neighbor or the web server, on which a Spot-On Kernel is running or a friend also uses a GoldBug Messenger.
+Here is an input field for the IP address of the neighbor respective the web server, on which a Spot-On Kernel is running or a friend also uses a GoldBug Messenger.

 Figure: Add a neighbor / server